The Clear Edge

 The Designer Shift teaches how to redesign your founder role to work 25 hours weekly at $100K/month—a natural progression after exit-ready systems are built.

-Action 1 (This Week): Run the Dependency Audit.
-Spend 3 hours mapping every business function.
-Score each 1-10 for founder dependency.
-Calculate your baseline score.
-Identify the top 5 highest-dependency items to tackle first.
+Action 1 (This Week): Run the Dependency Audit by spending 3 hours mapping every business function, scoring each one from 1–10 for founder dependency, calculating your baseline score, and picking the top 5 highest-dependency items to tackle first.

-Action 2 (Week 2): Document your three most frequent decisions.
-For each one, write clear criteria showing how the team can decide independently.
-Test in parallel: the team proposes a decision using criteria, and you verify it works.
-After 80% accuracy, let them decide autonomously.
+Action 2 (Week 2): Document your three most frequent decisions by writing clear criteria for each so the team can decide independently, then test in parallel as the team proposes decisions using the criteria and you verify they work until they hit about 80% accuracy, at which point you let them decide on their own.

-Action 3 (Week 4): Schedule your two-week vacation test for 8-12 weeks from now.
-Put it on the calendar.
-Tell your team.
-Make it real.
-That deadline forces you to actually build the systems instead of planning indefinitely.
-The test date creates urgency.
-The systems get built.
-Your business becomes truly independent.
+Action 3 (Week 4): Schedule your two-week vacation test for 8–12 weeks from now, put it on the calendar, and tell your team so it’s real, because that deadline forces you to build the systems instead of planning forever—the test date creates urgency, the systems get built, and your business becomes truly independent.

 Q: How does the 8-Week Exit-Ready System actually reduce founder dependency from 78% to 35–40%?